- Blog

 3. Convertino VA, Armstrong LE, Coyle EF, Mack GW, Sawka MN, Senay LC Jr, Sherman WM.
 American College of Sports Medicine position stand.
 Exercise and fluid replacement.
 Med Sci Sports Exerc.
 1996 Jan;28(1):i-vii. doi: 10.1097/00005768-199610000-00045.
 PMID: 9303999.

-Get a Free 3-Day Gym Pass!
+Sign Up for a Free 3-Day Guest Pass!

 No commitment is necessary.